Strawberries and tomatoes. Together. Take the leap.

 I did a search on the web before I created this sauce, just to make sure it didn’t already exist.
 And low and behold, I did find one, but only one, adventurous food blogger who has traversed this wild terrain.
 The lovely Nicole of Baking Bites blog (@bakingbites) posted a Roasted Strawberry and Tomato Salsa, which I can’t wait to try.

-The idea of pairing strawberries with tomatoes originally came to me while perusing one of my favorite culinary sites, FoodPairing, which features dozens of potentially harmonious and sometimes very odd sounding ingredient pairings.
+The idea of pairing strawberries and tomatoes originally came to me while perusing one of my favorite culinary sites, FoodPairing, which features dozens of potentially harmonious and sometimes very odd sounding ingredient pairings.
 (Another great site for this type of exploration is Khymos.
 Or check out the most comprehensive book ever written on the topic: The Flavor Bible, by Karen Page and Andrew Dornenburg.
 It lists thousands of ingredient pairings favored by some of the world’s most acclaimed chefs.)

 Remarkably, strawberries do have something in common with tomatoes.
 As the theory goes, if two different foods share one or more volatile molecules, they are highly likely to complement each other when eaten together.
 Very few noted chefs, however, have expounded on the potential harmony that exists between strawberries and tomatoes.
 An exception is Chef Daniel Humm of Eleven Madison Park restaurant in New York.
 In The Flavor Bible, he mentions a gazpacho that he created using 80 percent strawberries and 20 percent tomatoes.
 Garnished with Hawaiian blue prawns, diced strawberries, and cured pork, the dish sounds fabulous.